Home Theater Speaker Placement—Where Do I Put My Speakers?

 Speaker placement could be an exact science, were it not for the fact that hardly anyone has the perfect room!
 Do you best and, above all, experiment!
 Half the fun of setting up and configuring a surround sound speaker system is getting to tweak it until you get the best possible sound—and that means watching lots of movies and listening to lots of music.
 It’s like going fishing—if you have the right attitude you know the process is going to be fun no matter what the result.
 So tweak, and tweak, and tweak some more.
 When you get it right, you’ll know.

 Do you have a 5.1 listening room or a 7.1 listening room?
 We want to know.
-Leave us a comment below or on Facebook and join in the discussion.
+Leave us a comment below and join in the discussion.